Robert Davidson (inventor): Davidson's legacy

 He has been described as a forgotten hero and electrical visionary.
 He could not interest the rail companies; the technology he employed was too expensive.

 In 1840, the Aberdeen Banner had predicted that the type of machinery he was producing "will in no distant date supplant steam"; however, it was only when electric locomotives were introduced in the 1890s that the media came to recognize what he had done.
-He was described as the "oldest living electrician" and The Electrician magazine reported " Robert Davidson was undoubtedly the first to demonstrate the possibility of electrical traction in a practical way".
+He was described as the "oldest living electrician" and The Electrician magazine reported "Robert Davidson was undoubtedly the first to demonstrate the possibility of electrical traction in a practical way".

 A working model of his electrical motor can be seen at the Grampian Transport Museum.

-Business
+Business and later life

 After 1843, at home in Aberdeen, he settled down to family life and, for the next fifty years, the running of his business at Canal Road.
 His earlier invention of a method for large-scale production of yeast, one of the staples of his chemical business, and the manufacture of perfumes were so remunerative that it allowed him to indulge his many interests of astronomy, collecting of fine china, valuable pictures and a large collection of violins.